7Brandyn/7Brandyn.github.io/README.md

 - 👋 Hi, I’m Brandyn!
-- 👀 I’m interested in becoming a UI Web Developer.
+- 👀 I’m interested in becoming a Front-End Web Developer who specializes in UI.
 - 🌱 I’m currently brushing up my Web Development skills through The Odin Project and continuing creating awesome UI websites.
 - 💞️ I’m looking to create stunning websites, iOS & Android apps, and products with awesome people!
 - 📫 You can reach me by going to my website @ https://ceneqa.com !